Poole Museum will officially unveil the Swash Channel Wreck Rudder on 22 March 2017.

 The Swash Channel Wreck, as it has come to be known, was discovered in 2004 during a surveying process of the main shipping channel in Poole Harbour.

-Discovered to be a beautifully decorated, armed, Dutch merchant vessel, it is thought that the ship was wrecked on Hook Sands, Poole Harbour, during a storm in the early 17th century.
+It is thought the Dutch merchant vessel was wrecked on Hook Sands, Poole Harbour, during a storm in the early 17th century.

 The wreck is significant not only because of its age, but also because of its distinct carvings, indicative of high status and wealth.